 First- Aid in simple terms is the immediate help given to the victim of an incident before the arrival of medical personnel.
-There are many situations where the first-aid is required.
+There are many situations where first-aid is required.
 It helps reduce the number of fatalities.
-The materials on hand can be used as tools and it is not mandatory to have training.
+The materials on hand can be used as tools, and it is not mandatory to have training.
 How well the wound is treated in its early stage may determine how fast and easily it heals.

-People carrying smartphones can contribute in helping the injured by using the apps.
+People carrying smartphones can contribute to helping the injured by using the apps.
 The first- aid applications found free of cost on the app stores can be of great help to the victim and the people determined to help the injured.
 The app works as a guide and can relay as a source of information.
 Volunteers and even the general public can make use of this app.
-The app named ‘First Aid- American Red Cross’ offered by the American Red Cross (ARC) is a very useful app for emergencies.
+The app named ‘First Aid- American Red Cross’ offered by the American Red Cross (ARC) is a handy app for emergencies.

 Some of its features are: